javajosh/simpatico/svg.md

 window.addEventListener(svg.clock(10, clockDuration).clockId, eventSink);

 // Keep cloning the last child, asigning it a new position and color
-// the elements are never removed so this code is a memory leak function eventSink(e) {
+// To avoid a memory leak we remove the oldest child when we hit the limit function eventSink(e) {
   const clone = cloneLast();
   [x,y] = mod2D();